briansimiyuj/doctor-appointment-app/README.md

     3. Create a ViewDocumentModal component and mount it to the Document Tab component if `showViewModal` is true from Document Tab Context

       #### View Document Modal Component

       ViewDocumentModal component will be used to display the document in a modal window

         1. Retrieve `closeViewModal` function from Document Tab Context
         2. Reuse the ModalHeader and pass title and `closeViewModal` function as props
         3. Create a ModalBody component and mount it to the ViewDocumentModal component and pass the document as a prop
           a.
 Create a DocumentInfo component and mount it to the ModalBody component and pass the document as a prop
             i.
 Create a function to get file icon based on file type (image or document) ii.
 Create a function to get file type based on file extension iii.
 Display the document name, type, and icon

           b.
 Create a FileViewer component and mount it to the ModalBody component and pass the document as a prop

           ##### File Viewer Component

           1. Create a `renderViewer` function that will render the appropriate viewer based on the file type.
             a.
 If the file is an image, render an Image component with the image src as the document content
             b.
 If the file is a pdf, render a PDFViewer component with the pdf src as the document content

         4. Create a ModalFooter component and mount it to the ViewDocumentModal component and pass document and `closeViewModal` as props
           a.
 Retreive `openInFullView` function from the DocumentFullView hook
           b.
 Display a close button that calls the `closeViewModal` function when clicked
           c.
 Create `handleOpenInFullView` function that calls `openInFullView` and onClose functions
           b.
 Display a open in full view button that calls the `handleOpenInFullView` function when clicked

       ### Document Full View Hook

       Document full view hook will be used to display the document in full view

         1. Create a `openInFullView` function that will navigate to the document full view page.
 It will take the document as a parameter.
           a.
 Store the document in the local storage
           b.
 Navigate to the document full view page in a new tab

         2. Create a `getFullViewDocument` function that will get the document from the local storage and return it

       ### Document Full View Page

       Document full view page will be used to display the document in full view

         1. Create a DocumentFullView page and mount it on the Script component and provide a route to it
         2. Retrieve `document` from the document from storage hook
         3. If `document` is an image, create an ImageViewer component and pass the `document` as a prop and display it
         4. If `document` is a pdf, create a PDFViewer component and pass the `document` as a prop and display it.

       ### Document From Storage Hook

       Document from storage hook will be used to get the document from the local storage

         1. Retrieve the document ID from the URL using the `useParams` hook.
         2. Retrieve the `getFullViewDocument` function from the `useDocumentFullView` hook.
         3. Create a state variable `document` and initialize it to `null`.
         4. Use a `useEffect` to:
           a.
 Set a timeout to retrieve the document from local storage using `getFullViewDocument`.
           b.
 If the document does not exist or its `_id` does not match the URL param, navigate back.
           c.
 If the document exists and matches, set the `document` state.
           d.
 On cleanup, clear the timeout

       ### Download Document Hook

       Download document hook will be used to download the document from the server

         1. Create a `downloadDocument` function that will download the document from the server.
 It will take the document as a parameter.
           a.
 If the document does not have a `content` property, exit the function.
           b.
 Create a link element and set its `href` to the `content` property of the document.
           c.
 Set the `download` attribute to the `name` property

+    4. Create a DeleteDocumentModal component and mount it to the Documen Tab component if `showDeleteModal` is true.'

+    #### Delete Document Modal

+    Delete document modal will use to confirm the deletion of the document

+      1. Retrieve the `closeDeleteModal` function from the Documents Tab Context
+      2. Reuse the ModalHeader and pass title and `closeDeleteModal` function as props

 ### Settings Context